mjolnir-lang/mjolnir-language-reference/doc/docs/pages/design-patterns/visitor.md

 # Visitor

 The Visitor pattern has nothing to do with visitors or visiting, and is poorly named.
-Instead it described a method of double dispatch.
+Instead it describes a method of double dispatch.

 ## Example